Dazzling Killmen

-Dazzling Killmen was an American math rock band from the St. Louis, Missouri area.
+Dazzling Killmen is an American math rock band from the St. Louis, Missouri area.
 Formed in 1990, the group issued four singles and two full-lengths before officially ending in 1995, with a majority of it released through the independent label Skin Graft Records.
 Taking influence from hardcore punk and jazz music, the band has been noted by critics to have helped influence genres such as math rock and post-metal.

 Biography

 The group, named after a character from Lucas Samaras' "Crude Delights", formed in 1990, and was composed of jazz students—drummer Blake Fleming, bassist Darin Gray, vocalist/guitarist Nick Sakes, and later on guitarist Tim Garrigan, who joined the group initially as a guest musician for the "Medicine Man" 7-inch single.
-Gray, Fleming, and Garrigan all previously performed in their school band in high school.
-The group has named bands such as Ultraman, Black Flag, Minutemen, Captain Beefheart, Big Black, Miles Davis, and John Coltrane influences for their personal sound.
+Gray, Fleming, and Garrigan all previously performed in their high school band.
+The group has named bands such as Ultraman, Black Flag, Minutemen, Captain Beefheart, Big Black, Miles Davis, and John Coltrane as influences for their personal sound.

 With their early singles and 1992 debut LP Dig Out the Switch, Dazzling Killmen caught the attention of the Chicago-based noise rock label Skin Graft Records, who proceeded to release the band's next few singles as well as their second and final full-length Face of Collapse.
 The group would later break up in the fall of 1995, immediately prior to a planned tour of Japan with Jim O'Rourke.

 Today, its members are better-known for their later projects - Nick Sakes has been in bands Colossamite, Sicbay, and xaddax.
 Darin Gray was in You Fantastic!, Grand Ulena, Brise-Glace, and has performed and recorded with Jim O'Rourke and with Glenn Kotche in On Fillmore.
 Blake Fleming was in Laddio Bolocko, The Mars Volta and Electric Turn to Me.
 Tim Garrigan, now based in Brooklyn, is in Skryptor and a solo artist.

+In April 2025, the band announced a series of reunion shows., with Evan Jagels playing bass and Ben Greenberg of Uniform on guitar, as Garrigan and Gray declined to participate.